OMP: One-step Meanflow Policy with Directional Alignment: Experimental Results

-\paragraph{Dataset and Tasks.} As shown in \Cref{fig:sim}, we evaluate our proposed method on multiple tasks, including 3 from the Adroit benchmark and 34 tasks from the Meta-World benchmark.
+\paragraph{Dataset and Tasks.} As shown in \Cref{fig:sim}, we evaluate our proposed method on multiple tasks, including 3 from the Adroit benchmark, 34 tasks from the Meta-World benchmark and 4 tasks in real-world setting.
 The tasks from the Meta-World Benchmark can be classified into twnety-one Easy tasks, four Medium tasks, four Hard tasks and five Very Hard tasks.
+For the real-word experiments, we design 3 robot manipulation tasks, including Place Bottle, Clean Table and Slip Ring.

 \paragraph{Baselines.} We compare our proposed \methodname{} with multiple SOTA Baselines, including DP, AdaFlow, and CP with 2D inputs, as well as DP3, Simple DP3, FlowPolicy, and MP1 with 3D inputs.
 DP, DP3, and Simple DP3 all employ multi-step inference (NFE=10), whereas CP and FlowPolicy use single-step inference (NFE=1), and AdaFlow operates with a variable NFE.